-The Bushfire event is more than a festival.
-It’s a living, breathing ecosystem rooted in African soil, yet it welcomies guests from all over the world.
-Every year over 26 000 attendees from 60 countries make the journey to the peaceful Malkerns Valley of eSwatini for an energizing weekend that celebrates the music and arts of Africa and beyond.
+The Bushfire event is a living, breathing ecosystem rooted in African soil, and it welcomes guests from all over the world.
+Every year over 26 000 attendees from 60 countries make the journey to the peaceful Malkerns Valley of eSwatini for an energising weekend that celebrates the music and arts of Africa and beyond.

 MTN Bushfire 2019 highlights